• Art magazine

 • “Let’s Remember!”

-• Focus on media policy
+• Focus on Media Policy:

-votes from politics, media and civil society
+Voices from politics, media and civil society on broadcasting reform

-Politics & Culture is the newspaper of the German Cultural Council.
-It is published by Olaf Zimmermann and Theo Geißler.
-It appears ten times a year and is available in station bookstores, on large kiosks, at airports and in the subscription: a single price: 4.00 euros, in the subscription: 30.00 euros (including postage), in the subscription for students: 25 euros (including postage).
+Politik & Kultur is the newspaper of the German Cultural Council.
+It is edited by Olaf Zimmermann and Theo Geißler.
+It is published ten times a year and is available in railway station bookstores, at large newsstands, at airports, and by subscription: single issue price: €4.00, subscription price: €30.00 (including postage), student subscription price: €25.00 (including postage).

-Owner and managing director of Kunstplaza .
-Publicist, editor and passionate blogger in the field of art, design and creativity since 2011.
+Owner and Managing Director of Kunstplaza.
+Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.

 Joachim Rodriguez y Romero

-Owner and managing director of Kunstplaza .
-Publicist, editor and passionate blogger in the field of art, design and creativity since 2011.
-Successful conclusion in web design as part of a university degree (2008).
-Further development of creativity techniques through courses in free drawing, expression painting and theatre/acting.
-Profound knowledge of the art market through many years of journalistic research and numerous collaborations with actors/institutions from art and culture.
+Owner and Managing Director of Kunstplaza.
+Journalist, editor, and passionate blogger in the field of art, design, and creativity since 2011.
+Successful completion of a degree in web design as part of a university study (2008).
+Further development of creativity techniques through courses in free drawing, expressive painting, and theatre/acting.
+Profound knowledge of the art market through years of journalistic research and numerous collaborations with actors/institutions from art and culture.

 www. kunstplaza .de/